-Victim information is not contained in the Daily Crime Log (there is no space for it), and the locations in the Daily Crime Log are limited to facility names to help ensure an individual victim cannot be easily identified (e.g., the address does not include residence numbers).
+Victim information is not contained in the Daily Crime Log (there is no column for it, either), and the locations in the Daily Crime Log are limited to facility names to help ensure an individual victim cannot be easily identified (e.g., the address does not include individual apartment or dorm residence numbers).
 There is never any victim information contained in the Annual Security Report.

 Within individual police reports, victim information is recorded.
 Under the New Mexico Inspection of Public Records Act, police reports are considered public records subject to inspection and copying.
-However, the university Police Department will withhold a victim's personally identifying information from the public for the following crimes:
+However, the university Police Department will withhold a victim's personally identifying information from the public for Clery Act crimes, as well as other crimes allowed under state statute.
+These include the following crimes:

+- Murder

-- Murder - Voluntary Manslaughter
+- Voluntary Manslaughter

 - Involuntary Manslaughter

 - Homicide by Vehicle

 - Kidnapping

 - Criminal Sexual Penetration

 - Criminal Sexual Contact of a Minor

 - Abandonment or Abuse of a Child

 - Arson Resulting in Bodily Injury

 - Aggravated Arson

 - Aggravated Assault

 - Aggravated Battery

 - Great Bodily Injury by Vehicle

 - Dangerous Use of Explosives

 - Negligent Use of a Deadly Weapon

 If a question arises as to whether victim information should be disclosed pursuant to an Inspection of Public Records request, the determination of whether or not to release it will be made by the Chief of Police in consultation with the Office of the General Counsel.
 (NOTE: Victim information may be released to non-public entities, to include other law enforcement agencies, victim services, prosecutors, the courts, and university officials.
-In such cases, if the Chief of Police (or designee) indicates the information is confidential, the receiving is asked to not provide it to others without specific authorization.)
+In such cases, if the Chief of Police (or designee) indicates the information is confidential, the receiving party is asked to not provide it to others without specific authorization.)

 When assisting a victim with accommodations or protective measures, the university does not share personally identifying information with anyone who does not have a "need to know".
 Those who are identified as having a need to know are those who are responsible for instituting the accommodations or measures, such as changing a class schedule or room assignment.
-The Victim Services personnel from the Police Department who assist in these accommodations keep the victim informed at all stages, and obtain affirmative consent from the victim before taking action to see or implement accommodations or protective measures.
-The Police Department believes it is crucial to allow the victim to decide what happens to avoid causing further trauma.
+The Victim Services personnel from the Police Department who assist in these accommodations keep the victim informed at all stages, and obtain affirmative consent from the victim before taking action to implement accommodations or protective measures.
+The Police Department believes it is crucial to allow the victim to take part in deciding what happens to avoid causing further trauma.